ArdonToonstra/xandria/README.md

 ## Admin / CMS
 - The Decap (Netlify) admin config lives in `static/admin/config.yml`.
 It was updated to point to `content/te-huur`.

+## Contact Form
+- A reusable contact form is implemented in `layouts/partials/contact-form.html`.
+- It can be embedded into any content page using the `{{< contact-form >}}` shortcode.
+- The form submits data to a Google Apps Script web app via an AJAX request handled by `static/js/contact-form.js`.
+- **Configuration**:
+    - The Apps Script URL must be set in `hugo.toml` under `params.contactScriptURL`.
+    - For security, a secret token can be passed to the script via the `CONTACT_FORM_SECRET` environment variable.
+The build configuration in `hugo.toml` is set up to allow Hugo to access this variable.

 ## Styling
 - Keep site-specific styles in `assets/css/custom.css`.
 If you need to override theme styles, add specific selectors here.